cs0320-s24/mock-mshaffe3-paparekh/README.md

 After extensively testing the program (both manually and with the Playwright tests), we have found no bugs.
 Furthermore, there are no checkstyle errors as well.

 # Tests
-# TODO: Add more regarding each test
 Because the Mock project was concerned with creating front-end components, Playwright tests were used to test the functionality of the program.
+The test suite checks for not only basic functionality (load, view, and search commands), but also edge cases and the error handling within the program.
+The following aspects of the program were tested:
+* a login button is visible on page load
+* input boxes are not visible until login
+* input box text changes after typing
+* view functionality for stardata.csv
+* view functionality for censusdata.csv
+* view functionality for noHeaders.csv
+* valid search commands for multiple CSV files/loading files concurrently
+* mode switching to verbose/brief
+* types of invalid inputs/commands for search, load, etc.

+For all the tests, various formatted CSVs were used: stardata.csv, censusdata.csv, noHeaders.csv.

 # How to